sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20042
 ^^^^^

-:Message: Created missing folder in home "%(path)s" with owner "%(owner)s" and group "%(group)s".
+:Message: Created missing account folder "%(path)s" with owner "%(owner)s" and group "%(group)s".
 :Groups: authenticated, success, operational
 :From version: 1.8.3
 :To version: None
-:Description: A note that the account had a missing home folder, and it was created by the server.
+:Description: A note that the account had a missing required folder, and it was automatically created after a successful authentication.
 :Data:
   :group: Name of the group for the new folder